 Mrs. Sue Finkle

-Mrs. Finkle is currently employed as the Rawlins Elementary School Instructional Facilitator for Math and is the Curriculum Coordinator at that level.
+Mrs. Finkle is currently employed as the Rawlins Elementary School Professional Development Facilitator and is the Curriculum Coordinator at that level.
 She received her Bachelor’s degree from Minnesota State University – Moorhead in Elementary Education and has been employed by Carbon County School District # 1 as a teacher at kindergarten, first, second, and fourth grades.
 Sue earned her Master’s degree from Walden University in Education with a focus in Elementary Reading and Literacy.
-She has been the Instructional Facilitator at RES since 2012.
+She has been the Facilitator at RES since 2012.
 Sue has served on a variety of district committees including BTAAC, Building Leadership, RIT, Advanced Ed School Improvement, Math, Science, and Reading Curriculum Committees.